"

-Growing up on the farm my first memory of a telephone was a 2 X 1 X 1 foot box mounted on the wall of our breakfast room.
-There was a three- inch-long bell shaped receiver that sat in a U shaped hook on one side of the box.
-By lifting the receiver, the U shape hook would be released, opening the line for communications.
-Placing the receiver on your ear, you spoke into a cuplike piece mounted to the front of the box.
-To make a call, you lifted the receiver and waited until the operator answered saying “Number please.”
+Growing up on the farm, my first memory of a telephone was a 2 x 1 x 1 foot box mounted on the wall of our breakfast room.
+There was a three-inch-long bell-shaped receiver that sat on a U-shaped hook hanging on the left side of the box.
+By lifting the receiver, the U-shape hook would raise and open the communication line.
+The receiver was placed against the left ear, and one spoke into a cuplike piece mounted on the front of the box.
+To make a call, you lifted the receiver and waited until the operator answered, saying, “Number please?”

 I stood on a stool to make my call.
-“Number please” was the response.
+The operator said, “Number, please?”

 “Your grandmother is not answering, you can try later”.

 The operator knew everyone in town and who was connected to whom.
-She knew if any one was home when they made a call.
+She knew if anyone was home when they made a call.
 Not long after my call, the phone rang, and my mother answered to hear the operator say.
-“Does your son still want to talk with his Gramma?”
+“Does your son still want to talk with his grandmother?”

-Mom looked at me wondering how I reached the phone.
+Mom looked at me, wondering how I had reached the phone.

-The operator said “Just a minute” and she rang my gramma’s number.
+The operator said, “Just a minute” and she connected my Gramma’s number.
 Sure enough, Gramma answered.

 Wall telephone from 1930’s and 40s.Image permission from https://www.etsy.com/